billkarsh/SpikeGLX/Markdown/UserManual.md

 >The mod operation is just the remainder when dividing j by N. For example, 7 mod 3 = 1.

+#### Display Settings

+Depending upon your monitor size and resolution, you might find that the text in menus, buttons and lists is either fuzzy or too small to read.
+If that's the case, try altering the following Windows setting:

+1. Right-click on your Windows desktop and select 'Display settings.'
+2. Click 'Advanced scaling settings.'
+3. Find the button called 'Let Windows try to fix apps so they're not blurry.'
+4. Turn this feature **OFF**. -- Yes, disable it.
+5. Quit and restart SpikeGLX.

 #### Screen Saver and Power Settings